RobotLocomotion/drake/doc/from_binary.rst

 If you are unsure of which approach to use, we suggest you :ref:`build from source <build_from_source>` instead.

+For using Python bindings, see :ref:`Binary Installation for Python
+<python-bindings-binary>`.

 Using older (2015) releases
 ===========================